- Be safe, be smart.

 WHN TIP – Need Help ASAP?
 Describe the injuries to the 911 operator and listen to the instructions.

 - Consider your family’s health and safety needs.
 Keep your family together.
 Be aware of symptoms of stress and fatigue.

-- Listen to a battery-powered or crank radio or television.
-They will let you know about local, state and federal relief plans as appropriate.
+- Listen to a battery-powered or crank radio or television or use your mobile device so you will learn about local, state and federal relief plans as appropriate.

 - Pay strict attention to instructions from emergency management and law enforcement agencies.
 Obey all curfews and emergency orders that are issued.